-Managed care presents a model for delivering health care services in such a manner that improves health outcomes and lowers cost.
-The overarching goal for people with intellectual and other developmental disabilities supported in a managed care system has to be quality-driven and person/family-centered.
+The overarching goal for people with intellectual and other developmental disabilities supported in a managed care system must be quality driven and person/family centered.
 The supports offered must be integrated and coordinated, blending needed medical services with habilitation services in all life domains, without barriers for opportunity or access.
-Managed care payment models must provide sufficient resources and flexibility to both the individual and the larger population, and must also allocate adequate administration payments to providers
+Managed care payment models must provide sufficient resources and flexibility to both the person and the larger population, and must also allocate adequate administration payments to providers.

-It is The Arc New York’s position that managed care will best serve the health and habilitation needs of people when:
+It is the Position of The Arc New York that managed care will best serve the health and habilitation needs of people with I/DD when:

 - No one is denied access to needed supports and services and everyone receives them in a timely fashion.

 - Services and supports are offered and coordinated within the person’s community.

 - MCOs have significant expertise in serving the I/DD population and their needs